dauwhe/html-first/WPUB.md

 This is a list of all the other resources that are a part of the publication.
 No need to list `main` resources again.

-Note: These resources could be HTML documents, if they are not part of a "default reading order".
+> Note: These resources could be HTML documents, if they are not part of a "default reading order".

 ### 9. Contents

 This lists the URL of the publication's table of contents (i.e. `nav` file).

-## Installing a web publication
+## Launching a web publication